Tommi2Day/pwcli/README.md

   pwcli hash [flags]

 Flags:
-      --hash-method string   method to use for hashing, one of md5, scram, bcrypt,ssha -h, --help                 help for hash
+  -M, --hash-method string   method to use for hashing, one of md5, scram, bcrypt,ssha -h, --help                 help for hash
-      --password string      password to encrypt
+  -p, --password string      password to encrypt
-      --prefix string        prefix for hash string
-      --username string      username for scram encrypt
+  -P, --prefix string        prefix for hash string(default md5={MD5},ssha={SSHA}) -T, --test string          test given hash to verify against hashed password (not for scram) -u, --username string      username for scram and md5 hash
 ```
 ### format plaintext file
 plaintextfile should be named as `<app>.plain` and stored in `datadir` to encrypt